Isaiahyusuf/CryptoUnc-Lotto/replit.md

 - **Production-Ready:** Wallet system comparable to other Solana wallets with full transaction history

 ### PIN Security Improvements (December 11, 2025)
-- **Immediate PIN Deletion:** PIN messages are deleted immediately after correct entry for security
+- **Immediate PIN Deletion:** PIN messages are deleted immediately after entry for security
 - **PIN Confirmation:** First-time PIN setup requires entering PIN twice to confirm match
 - **Auto-Delete Flow:** User enters PIN → message deleted → verify by re-entering → message deleted → action proceeds
 - **Mismatch Handling:** If PINs don't match during setup, user is prompted to start over with new PIN
-- **One-Time Use:** PINs are deleted from database after successful verification (one-time use for sensitive operations)
+- **Persistent PINs:** PINs are now persistent - set once and reuse for all future operations (no more re-entering PIN every time)
+- **user_id Consistency:** All PIN functions use int(user_id) for consistent database lookups